blocklessnetwork/blockless-hyper-file/README.md

-# hyper-file
+# blockless hyper-file

-This crate is using hyper extension.
+This crate is using hyper extension for the http file range support.